CIRTL Teaching as Research Series

 - Recording: This event will be recorded and CIRTL may share that recording on our public YouTube channel.

-Introducing Teaching as Research: A Systematic Approach to Improving Your Teaching
+Introducing Teaching as Research: A Systematic Approach to Improving Your Teaching (Fall 2020)

 - Session description: Hear Teaching as Research (TAR) program leaders from around the North American CIRTL Network describe Teaching as Research, a mentored experience that applies the process of inquiry to teaching and learning.
 By translating skills that you already have as researchers, you can investigate, reflect on, and improve your teaching.
 Leaders will describe TAR programs at their own institutions, and issues such as developing a strong project, finding the right question, doing TAR during COVID, and the professional benefits of doing a TAR project.
 Come to this informative introductory session and find out if a TAR project is right for you.